Chega de Saudade

-"Chega de Saudade" ([ˈʃeɡɐ dʒi sawˈdadʒi]), also known as "No More Blues", is a bossa nova jazz standard.
-It is often considered to be the first bossa nova song to be recorded.
-Like "The Girl from Ipanema", the music for "Chega de Saudade" was composed by Antônio Carlos Jobim, with lyrics by Vinícius de Moraes.
+"Chega de Saudade" ([ˈʃeɡɐ dʒi sawˈdadʒi]), also known as "No More Blues", is a bossa nova song.
+It is often considered the first bossa nova song to have been recorded.
+"Chega de Saudade" and "The Girl from Ipanema" were both composed by Antônio Carlos Jobim with lyrics by Vinícius de Moraes.

 Overview

-The song was first recorded in 1957 by Brazilian singer Elizete Cardoso and released on her 1958 album, Canção do Amor Demais.
-However, people took little notice of her release of the song.
-João Gilberto included the second recorded version in 1958.
-Released as a single, the song became a hit and would consolidate bossa nova as a permanent genre in the Latin music lexicon.
-The song also appeared on Gilberto's first album Chega de Saudade.
+The song was first recorded in 1957 by Brazilian singer Elizeth Cardoso and released on her 1958 album Canção do Amor Demais.
+However, her release of the song received little attention.
+João Gilberto made the second recorded version of the song, also in 1958.
+Released as a single, Gilberto's version became a hit and consolidated bossa nova as a permanent genre in the Latin music lexicon.
+In addition to its release as a single, the song also appeared on Gilberto's first album, Chega de Saudade.

-The title can be translated roughly as "enough longing", though the Portuguese word, saudade, carries a far more complex meaning.
+The title can be translated roughly as "enough longing", though the Portuguese word saudade carries a more complex meaning than "longing".
 The word implies an intensity of heartfelt connection that is yearned for passionately, not unlike feeling withdrawal symptoms from a drug that makes one feel good.
-Another good analogy might be an intense homesickness.
-Chega, in this case, means no more, enough.
+Another good analogy for saudade might be an intense homesickness.
+Chega de, in this case, means "enough of, no more of", and has an implication similar to the colloquial expressions "enough with ..." or "enough already".

-The song form is 68 measures long.
-The first 32 measures are in a minor key, followed by 36 measures in a major key.
-The key of the original recording by Elizete Cardoso went from D minor to D major.
+The song's form is 68 measures long; 32 measures in a minor key are followed by 36 measures in the parallel major key.
+(Cardoso's recording, for example, begins in D minor and moves to D major.)